Skip to content

 • Set the location of the Tool Length Probe relative to the machine origin in Position X and Position Y.

-• Set the Search Z value to the maximum distance the tool should travel downward searching for the probe.
+• Set the Search Z value to the maximum distance the tool should travel downward when searching for the probe.

 • Set the probe feed rates.